2019 India Global Money Week

-Groups of students organized by KISS visited branches of Punjab National Bank in groups of 20-25.
-During their visits, students learned about the function of banks, how they could open bank accounts and other related financial matters.
+Groups of students organised by KISS visited branches of Punjab National Bank in groups of 20-25.
+During their visits, students learnt about the function of banks, how they could open bank accounts and other related financial matters.

 A large group of students from KISS were shown educational videos on the topics of: the history of the Indian rupee, the history and measure of money, the problems and evolution of money, and “how do banks function and profit”.
 After the videos were screened the participants broke into groups and discussion was stimulated to delve deeper into the topics touched on by the videos.

-Reserve Bank of India and SHARP organized an interactive session with high-school students on the topics of financial fraud and various kinds of educational loans available from various banks for pursuing higher education.
-SHARP organized a financial learning game called the “Spending Spree” in order to teach the participants about proper spending behaviors.
+Reserve Bank of India and SHARP organised an interactive session with high-school students on the topics of financial fraud and various kinds of educational loans available from various banks for pursuing higher education.
+SHARP organised a financial learning game called the “Spending Spree” in order to teach the participants about proper spending behaviours.

 2013 India Money Week